mahsanazar/mahsanazar/README.md

 ## 🚀 About Me
 - 🔭 I’m currently working as an data analyst.
-- 🎓 I graduated with degrees in Computer Engineering, Analytical Philosophy, and Philosophy of Science from KU Leuven.
+- 🎓 I graduated with degrees in Computer Engineering, Analytical Philosophy, and Philosophy of Science , Data Management from KU Leuven.
 - 🌱 I’m deeply passionate about Machine Learning and Data Science, exploring innovative ways to apply these technologies in the different sectors.
 - 👯 I’m looking to collaborate on projects related to data science and machine learning, particularly those that aim to enhance healthcare outcomes.
-- 🤔 I’m seeking advice and insights on the latest trends and techniques in machine learning and AI applications in the pharmaceutical industry.
+- 🤔 I’m seeking advice and insights on the latest trends and techniques in machine learning and AI applications .
 - 📫 How to reach me:  [https://www.linkedin.com/in/mahsa-nazarian/]
 - ⚡ Fun fact: [Reading  Philosophical Books , sport ]

 ## 🛠 Skills
 - Languages: Python, SQL, R
 - Frameworks/Tools: TensorFlow, scikit-learn, Google Analytics
-- Specialties: Data Analysis, Digital Marketing, Machine Learning, AI in Healthcare
+- Specialties: Data Analysis, Digital Marketing, Business Analyst